 - Breathing Buddies – a short video by Daniel Goleman

-2. KidsRelaxation.com – Spider-Man – Practicing Mindfulness and Increasing Focus
+- KidsRelaxation.com – Spider-Man – Practicing Mindfulness and Increasing Focus

-3. Left-Brain Buddha – 10 Ways to Teach Mindfulness to Kids
+- Left-Brain Buddha – 10 Ways to Teach Mindfulness to Kids

-9 Mindfulness activities for teachers
+9 Activities to Promote Mindfulness for Teachers

-A simple way to do a self-check-in is to stop and ask yourself how you’re body is feeling.
+A simple way to do a self-check-in is to stop and ask yourself how your body is feeling.
 Is it tired?
 Is it thirsty?
 Hungry?
 Happy?
 Sad? etc; then you’ll be able to meet any need it requires at that time and help you focus on how you are in the present.

 You don’t need to WORRY about how you feel, just sit with these feelings, acknowledge them and then move on.

-Th self-check-in activity is also great for developing your own self-awareness.
+This self-check-in activity is also great for developing your own self-awareness.

 Using your favourite journaling method can be a helpful addition to bring in mindfulness for teachers – to help in the processing of your worries, difficulties or problems you might be experiencing.

-Journaling is a tool that will help sort through your thoughts to isolate the worry and stress, to stop it taking over your being.
+Journaling is a powerful tool that will help sort through your thoughts to isolate the worry and stress, to stop it taking over your being.

 With your thoughts on a page, you’re able to see things more clearly, separate FACT from fiction and constructively FIX something that is bothering you, rather than be consumed by it.

-Journaling helps to train your mind to separate worry from daily thoughts, and then replace these negatives with more helpful ones (Viki Thondley, 2017).
+Mindful journaling helps to train your mind to separate worry from daily thoughts, and then replace these negatives with more helpful ones (Viki Thondley, 2017).

 Use whatever method you like to journal.
-It might be gratitude journaling to ‘free-write’ all that you’re thankful for in your life; it might me bullet point gratitude journaling (a quicker method to do the same thing); or just doing a ‘brain dump’ to release your pent-up issues or hostilities from the day, which can be very therapeutic.
+It might be gratitude journaling to ‘free-write’ all that you’re thankful for in your life; it might me bullet point gratitude journaling (a quicker method to do the same thing); or just doing a ‘brain dump’ to release your pent-up issues or hostilities from the school day, which can be very therapeutic.

 Whatever journaling method you choose, know that this is a wonderful method to bring you into the moment.
 It helps you become CONSCIOUS of your own truth, ESCAPE from external noise and CONNECT with yourself, in a safe space, so that you can shed light on your choices (Viki Thondley, 2017).